-APIG, Civil Society: Policy frameworks and other initiatives [including establishment of IXPs and the other measures] are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+APIG, Civil Society: Policy frameworks and other initiatives [[including establishment of IXPs and the other measures called for in Recommendation ITU-T D.50 and its Supplements] ¦ [including measures such as establishment of IXPs; development of local services including local hosting and local applications; access to landing points for submarine cables and related issues; mirror sites and caches; additional infrastructure; submarine cable build out; implementation of elements of Recommendation ITU-T D.50, in particular mechanisms for sharing the cost of international Internet bandwidth; agreements enabling direct international Internet connections that take into account the possible need for compensation between them for the value of elements such as traffic flow, number of routes, geographical coverage and cost of international transmission, and the possible application of network externalities, amongst others]] are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
 The adherence to the concept of access for all to ICT, including to broadband in developing countries and least developed countries is important.

-Lack of appropriate policies (including a lack of policy coherence across key information and knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within the same country, between countries, and between regions of the world, which is hindering economic and social development.
+Improving policies (including policy coherence across key information society sectors such as ICT, Science and Innovation, and Education) and reducing a growing skills gap between rich and poor within the same country, between countries, and between regions of the world, which is hindering economic and social development.

-Czech Republic, Government: Lack of appropriate policies (including a lack of policy coherence across key information and knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within the same country, between countries, and between regions of the world, which is hindering economic and social development.
+Czech Republic, Government: Improving policies (including policy coherence across key information society sectors such as ICT, Science and Innovation, and Education) and reducing a skills gap between rich and poor within the same country, between countries, and between regions of the world, which is hindering economic and social development.

+9 bis) Improving the socio-economic situation of developing countries that affects, as regards to ICT, the ability of creating infrastructures and the training of the necessary human resources.

+9 bis Alt.)
+Responding to the social economic difficulties of developing countries as regard to ICTs , the ability of creating infrastructures and the training of the necessary human resources.

-The need for the necessary legal, policy and regulatory frameworks and through appropriate process, including multistakeholder approaches, where applicable, at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+The need for the necessary legal, policy and regulatory frameworks developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.

-Ensuring the necessary legal, policy and regulatory frameworks which are developed by using multi-stakeholder approaches that are open, transparent, inclusive and accessible at the national, regional and international levels, in order to continue to promote investment in ICTs and infrastructure, in human capacities and content development, and to foster entrepreneurship and innovation.

-Japan, Government: The need for the necessary legal, policy and regulatory frameworks and through appropriate process, including multistakeholder approaches, where applicable, at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation
+Japan, Government: The need for the necessary legal, policy and regulatory frameworks to be developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation

-ISOC, Civil Society: The need for the necessary legal, policy and regulatory frameworks developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+ISOC, Civil Society: The need for enabling policy frameworks, including multistakeholder approaches,,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation. (edited by ISOC)

 Canada, Government: Deleted

-ICANN, Civil Society: The need for the necessary legal, policy and regulatory frameworks developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+ICANN, Civil Society: The need for legal, policy and regulatory frameworks (including independent regulators) developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.

-Identification of best practices in ICT applications and provision of policy guidance on how they may be mainstreamed.
+Deleted

-Continued inequity of access in terms of human capacities and access to technologies between countries, and between urban and rural communities within countries and the same country.
+Bridging inequity of access in terms of human capacities and access to technologies between countries, and between urban and rural communities within countries and the same country.
 [Preliminarily Agreed]

-ICANN, Civil Society: Bridging inequity of access in terms of human capacities and access to technologies between countries, and between urban and rural communities within countries and the same country.
+ICANN, Civil Society: The need to Bridge inequity of access in terms of human capacities and access to technologies between countries, and between urban and rural communities within countries and the same country.
 [Preliminarily Agreed]

 To fully integrate gender equality perspectives in WSIS related strategies and facilitate their implementation.
 Efforts should go beyond techno-centric solutions towards advancing women’s innovative and meaningful use of ICTs for their empowerment and development.